ameseee/kwk-curriculum-site/swift-ios/lessons/object-interaction/index.md

 ## Learning Goals

-* Students will be able to explain the difference between a class and an object
+* Explain the difference between a class and an object
-* Students will be able to write a program where 2 or more classes interact
+* Write a program where 2 or more classes interact

 ## Technical Vocabulary

-* Class
+* class
-* Object
+* object
-* Initializer
+* initializer
-* Property
+* property
-* Action
+* action

 ## Creating Objects with Classes